PriscilaAlfaro/cinema-frontend/README.md

 - [React] - A JavaScript library for building user interfaces
 - [Axios] - Promise based HTTP client for the browser and node.js
+- [fontawesome] -  Icon library
+- [i18next] - An internationalization-framework written in and for JavaScript

 ### Installation

-Install all dependencies and start the project.
+- Install all dependencies
+- Start the project

 ```sh
 $ cd cinema-frontend